waleedgondal/save-deep/README.md

 #### Option 2: Other caffe models

-Alternatively, download a caffe model from the (https://github.com/BVLC/caffe/wiki/Model-Zoo)[Caffe Model Zoo].
+Alternatively, download a caffe model from the [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo).
 Make sure to include `deploy.prototxt`, `weights.caffemodel`, and `mean.npy` files in your model directory.

 Note that many models will not include `mean.npy` -- you will have to create one, for example if the BGR (blue, green, red) mean is `[60, 80, 100]`: